abhi1912/Todo_Management_Project/README.md

 # Todo_Management_Project
-This project is developed using SpringBoot, SpringMVC, JSP, Hibernate, Spring Security and MySQL.
+This is a mini project developed using SpringBoot, SpringMVC, JSP, Hibernate, Spring Security and MySQL.